-||Duxford Radio Society|
+||Duxford Radio Section|

-|DRS Origins & History|
+|Origins & History|

-- The Radio Section at IWM Duxford
+of the Radio Section at IWM Duxford

-The Duxford Radio Society (DRS) was co-founded by Major John Brown, the designer of the "B2 Suitcase Set" and many other items of radio equipment used for espionage and other clandestine purposes.
+The Radio Section at IWM Duxford was originally formed by the Duxford Radio Society, which was co-founded by Major John Brown, the designer of the "B2 Suitcase Set" and many other items of radio equipment used for espionage and other clandestine purposes during WW2.

-In May 1985 when a similar group met and operated GB4SOE for the 40th Anniversary of "VE" Day, it was remarked that despite the various Air Displays, Military Vehicles Displays, and the Imperial War Museums intent to restore the WWII Operations Room at Duxford, there was a forgotten side of the Second World War.
+In May 1985 when a similar group met and operated radio station GB4SOE for the 40th Anniversary of 'VE' Day, it was remarked that despite the various Air Displays, Military Vehicles Displays, and the Imperial War Museums intent to restore the WWII Operations Room at Duxford, there was a forgotten side of the Second World War.
 Namely, how did all those people in the Armed Forces communicate with one another to get the orders and information back and forth to those on the front line, on land, sea and air?
 Wireless was of course the answer, but to what extent was this acknowledged in official museum circles?

-The group decided to try and persuade the Imperial War Museum to acknowledge the great advances in radio communications of this period, and to set up an area to display typical examples of these equipments to the public.
+The group decided to try and persuade the Imperial War Museum to acknowledge the great advances in radio communications of this period, and to set up an area to display typical examples of these equipment to the public.
 In September 1986 an agreement was reached between the Imperial War Museum and the newly formed Duxford Airfield Radio Society (D.A.R.S.) in which the latter would provide a restoration service, assist the Museum in exhibiting radio equipment for public display and operate an amateur radio station, for which the call sign GB2IWM was obtained.
-From this time, the Society began its co-operation with the Imperial War Museum Department of Exhibits and Fire-arms to produce displays appropriate to the special events for which Duxford has become well known.
+From this time, the Society began its co-operation with the Imperial War Museum Department of Exhibits and Fire-arms (and others) to produce radio communications displays appropriate to the special events for which Duxford has become well known.

 | Top of page

 Top of page